errorcalc/FreeEsVclComponents/README.md

 **TEsImageLayot** - The Layout with support background 9-Patch images and image - Overley

-**TEsLabelLayout** - The Layout supports 9-Patch background image, and image - Overley, the location and alignment of the text can be combined in different ways
+**TEsImageStaticText** - The StaticText supports 9-Patch background image, and image - Overley, the location and alignment of the text can be combined in different ways

 **TEsActivityBar** - Component simulates XAML control Windows 10, designed to indicate or display the progress of employment (something TProgressBar type).
 It has a lot of settings.
 * Support for two display modes